What are Renewable Carbon Plastics

 Green Serendipity has set up the ‘Bioplastics Hub’ in Amsterdam.
-Its aim: to inform on bioplastics and bio-based packaging whilst providing essential answers about the whole chain (from raw material until end-of-life), methods, facts, communication, certification, advantages and to connect parties within the whole supply chain.
+Its aim: to inform on renewable materials for packaging and products whilst providing essential answers about the whole chain (from raw material until end-of-life), methods, facts, communication, certification, advantages and to connect parties within the whole supply chain.

-“Retailers, brand owners, production companies, packaging wholesalers or marketing managers: everyone is welcome at the Bioplastics Hub in Amsterdam for the transition from fossil based to bio-based.
-We have all expert knowledge and insights which are vital to helping companies convert from traditional lineair fossil based plastics and packaging to bio-based and circular alternatives,” explains Caroli Buitenhuis.
-“We share our knowledge in order to accelerate the bio-economy.”
+“Retailers, brand owners, production companies, packaging wholesalers or marketing managers: everyone is welcome at the Bioplastics Hub in Amsterdam for the transition from fossil based materials to renewable materials like biobased plastics, CO2 based plastics and recyclates.
+We have the expert knowledge and insights which are vital to helping companies convert from traditional lineair fossil based plastics and packaging to responsible, sustainable and renewable alternatives,” explains Caroli Buitenhuis, founder.
+“We share our knowledge in order to accelerate the circular bio-economy.”

-The Bioplastics Hub has a great overview of innovative bioplastics and bio-based packaging (especially retail packaging).
-Visitors can see what the new materials look like, how they feel, what their barrier properties and sealing capabilities are etc. Expertise is on hand to explain how to convert to these new materials and the effect this has on existing production processes, purchasing and operating costs.
-“We will also give insight information on the whole supply chain, from raw material until end-of-life, explain which benefits or extra features the materials have ánd connect the end market directly to bioplastics producers, converters, knowledge institutes etc.”
+The Bioplastics Hub has a great overview of samples of innovative retail packaging and products based on renewable carbon materials.
+Visitors can see what these new materials look like, how they feel, what their barrier properties and sealing capabilities are etc. Expertise is on hand to explain how to convert to these new materials and the effect this has on existing production processes, purchasing and operating costs.
+“We will also give insight information on the whole supply chain, from raw material until end-of-life, explain which benefits or extra features the materials have ánd connect the end market directly to producers, converters, knowledge institutes etc. Connecting the dots…”

-Green Serendipity is an agile consultancy and can be hired for experts, innovators, consultants, matchmakers, for strategy and as brainstormers or innovative concept creators with regard to bioplastics.
+Green Serendipity is an agile consultancy and can be hired for experts, innovators, consultants, matchmakers, for strategy and as brainstormers or innovative concept creators with regard to renewable carbon materials like bioplastics.
 Also available for presentations, workshops, or guest lectures.
-Including organizing conferences or meetings around the themes of bioplastics, biobased packaging or accelerating the bio-economy on behalf of third parties.
+Including organizing conferences or meetings around the themes of bioplastics, biobased packaging or accelerating the circular bio-economy on behalf of third parties.

 Skype consultancy is possible.